Intel Performance Midrange

 |Operating System||Microsoft Vista Home Premium OEM||$99|

-The Intel i7 system includes the G.Skill triple-channel DDR3-1333 6GB memory kit.
-To be blunt, most of the 1333 3x2GB triple-channel kits use the same memory chips, although there are sometimes differences in the SPD chip on the DIMM.
-We chose the G.Skill on the basis of best price for a 6GB triple-channel DDR3-1333 kit from a known brand.
-You can select from a number of quality memory suppliers, but make sure to include their warranty and customer service reputation in your decision.
+The OCZ triple-channel DDR3-1333 6GB memory kit provides excellent value in a 6GB kit.
+To be blunt, most of the 1333 6GB triple-channel kits use the same memory chips, although there are sometimes differences in the SPD chip on the DIMM.
+We chose the OCZ kit since it has the best price for a 6GB triple channel DDR3 kit from a known brand and the OCZ reputation for excellent warranty protection and technical support for your memory.
+In our last midrange guide a 6GB kit set you back $145, and the OCZ kit is now $91.
+DDR3 prices just continue to drop.
+You can select from a number of quality memory suppliers, but make sure to include their warranty and customer service reputation in your decision process.

-The power supply is the well-regarded Silverstone ST70F 700W SLI/CrossFire Ready 80 PLUS Certified modular PSU.
+The power supply is the well-regarded Silverstone ST70F 700W PSU.
+It's SLI/CrossFire ready, 80 PLUS certified, with modular cables and active PFC.
 The Silverstone 700W has made almost everyone's top performance list for a PSU and it is a good buy at its regular selling price.
-At the current selling price of $100, it is an outstanding value.
-The Silverstone is a modular power supply with the flexibility offered by custom cable selection and arrangement.
+At the current selling price of $100 it is an outstanding value.
+We also like the flexibility the modular cables provide, allowing custom cable selection and arrangement.

-The LCD display resolution is the same 1080p HD resolution chosen for the Value Midrange systems.
-The size of the monitor increased to 24" so everything on screen is just a little larger.
-The ASUS VW246H 24" provides the preferred HDMI input, as well as DVI and an analog VGA port.
+The LCD display resolution is still the 1920 horizontal of the 1080p HD midrange value system, but the 26" displays run at a 16:10 aspect ratio and WUXGA (1920x1200).
+Regardless of the minor resolution differences, the size of the monitor is now 26", so everything on the screen is a little larger - great if your vision isn't the best.
+The ASUS VW266H Black 25.5" HDMI Widescreen provides the preferred HDMI input, as well as DVI and an analog VGA port.
 Panel speed is rated at an incredible 2ms, but we have found most current LCD panels perform similarly and the speed rating does not really guarantee very much.
-The ASUS monitor provides a sharp image, good colors, and fast panel speed at a very good price of $290.
-For more information on what matters in a monitor and how to read LCD specifications, take a look at our Holiday 2008 Display Guide.
+The ASUS monitor provides a large sharp image, good colors, and fast panel speed at a very good price of $320 after rebate.
+It comes with DVI and VGA cables, but if you plan to connect with HDMI you will need to buy a separate HDMI cable.
+The ASUS is also available with a rotatable 2MB webcam attached for just $20 more.

-The remaining components are the same as our Value Midrange systems.
-The hard drive remains a 1TB Seagate.
-The optical drive is the LG BD.
-The Microsoft OEM keyboard and optical mouse provides input, and Vista Home Premium OEM runs the system.
-For more information on these components, refer to page 3.
+The remaining components are the same as our value systems.
+The hard drive remains a 1TB Seagate and the optical drive is the LG BD-ROM.
+The Microsoft OEM keyboard and optical mouse provide input and Vista Home Premium OEM runs the system.
+For more information on these components, you can refer to the descriptions on page three.